Kader Sevinc

+She served for approximately 15 years as the European Union representative of the CHP and as a board member of one of the largest groups of the European Parliament, concluding her mandates in 2023 and 2024, respectively.

-Kader Sevinc is the European Union representative of CHP, Turkey's social democratic party.
-She is also a presidency member of the Party of European Socialists (PES), a transatlantic fellow at Johns Hopkins University's School of Advanced International Studies (SAIS) in Washington, D.C., a published poet, and a social entrepreneur.
+She was a transatlantic fellow at Johns Hopkins University’s School of Advanced International Studies (SAIS) in Washington, D.C., from 2012 to 2018, and a visiting scholar at New York University in 2017.